ibm-cloud-docs/databases-for-enterprisedb/getting-started.md

 ![Completed Connection information](images/getting-started-connection-info.png)

 Then, configure the _SSL_ settings.
-- Copy the certificate information from the _Connections_ panel.
+- Copy the certificate information from the _Connections_ pane.
 - Save the certificate to a file.
 (You can use the Name that is provided or your own file name).
 - Set the _SSL mode_ field to _Verify-Full_.
 - In the _Root certificate_ field, select the file where you saved your deployment's certificate.

 ![Completed SSL settings](images/getting-started-ssl-settings.png)

-Back on the _General_ tab, give your deployment a name and add any comments you want to describe or identify your deployment in pgAdmin.
+Back on the _General_ tab, give your deployment a name and add any comments that you want to describe or identify your deployment in pgAdmin.

 ![General Tab](images/getting-started-pgAdmin-general.png)